bhawnapiryani/bhawnapiryani.github.io/content/publication/TemporalAmbiguity/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name
-publication: *Findings of the Association for Computational Linguistics EMNLP 2024*
+publication: In *Findings of the Association for Computational Linguistics EMNLP 2024*
-publication_short: *EMNLP 2024*
+publication_short: In *EMNLP 2024*

 abstract:

 tags:
   - Temporal QA
   - Score A*